ioccc-src/winner/2020/ferguson1/chocolate-cake.md

 chocolate bars used for baking.
 According to a [chocolates FAQ][] it might be called different things:

-	Bitter chocolate contains no sugar and is often called 'unsweetened' or 'baking' chocolate.
+> Bitter chocolate contains no sugar and is often called 'unsweetened' or 'baking' chocolate.
 In some countries it's called 100% cacao since it's composed only of ground up cocoa beans, and nothing else.

 The FAQ suggests that you might have to look for a baking supply shop but I cannot offer any specific advice other than it's unsweetened chocolate bars for baking.
 The FAQ talks about what looks like substitutes but I have no idea what that would turn out as; I somehow suspect it wouldn't be good.

-Either way please **still pay attention to the notes on the chocolate in the recipe and recipe notes because they're really important!**
+Either way **PLEASE STILL PAY ATTENTION TO ALL THE NOTES on the chocolate IN THE RECIPE and RECIPE NOTES because they're really important!**

 ## Special notes for the cake